 Ass’t Adj Gen”

-After the war, in July 1948, and a memorial service was held at Sacred Heart Catholic Church in La Grange, Texas.
+After the war, in July 1948, a memorial service was held at Sacred Heart Catholic Church in La Grange, Texas.
 At the request of his family, Joseph’s remains were returned to the United States on the U.S.A.T.
 Sgt.
-Morris E. Crain arriving in San Francisco on September 22, 1948.
+Morris E. Crain arrived in San Francisco on September 22, 1948.
 From there, his remains were sent to a distribution center, and then to Texas.
 Joseph was buried at La Grange City Cemetery with full military honors.